giltene/HeapUseWatcher/README.md

 HeapUseWatcher
 ===========

-A simple tracker of the non-ephemeral heap use and live set levels, which may be useful for making application logic decisions that react to heap occupancy (in e.g. choosing when and how much application-managed in-memory cached contents to keep or evict).
+A simple tracker of non-ephemeral heap use and live set levels, which may be useful for making application logic decisions that react to heap occupancy (in e.g. choosing when and how much application-managed in-memory cached contents to keep or evict).